-If you’ve started an Etsy shop and been at it for a little bit struggling to make sales it may just be your pictures.
+If you’ve started an Etsy shop and been at it for a little bit struggling to make sales you may need better pictures.
 At one point I was in denial about my own pictures and what I needed to provide in order to boost Etsy sales.
 I’m hoping to save you the trouble in figuring it out yourself.

-There are no secret formulas in online business and there are a lot of people who like to try to sell you their secret formulas to success.
-If there is one thing I’ve figured out over my many years in building an online business, it’s that it takes a combination of all the right things in order for a business to succeed.
+There are no secret formulas in online business.
+If there is one thing I’ve figured out over my many years in building an online business, it’s that it takes a combination of all the right things in order for an online business to succeed.

 So if you haven’t already read my other Etsy posts here are the links: